 - Cytotoxic T-cells.
 The word cytotoxic means “to kill.”
 These cells are responsible for directly killing infected cells.

 - Helper T-cells.
-These cells are responsible for producing antibodies by B-cells and activating other types of T-cells to address a foreign invader.
+These cells produce antibodies by B-cells and activate other types of T-cells to address a foreign invader.

 - Regulatory T-cells.
 These cells function as “police.”
 They suppress both B-cells and other T-cells.